godotengine/godot-docs/classes/class_@gdscript.rst

 - :ref:`Resource<class_resource>` **preload** **(** :ref:`String<class_string>` path **)**

 Returns a resource from the filesystem that is loaded during script parsing.

-Note: resource paths can be obtained by right clicking on a resource in the Assets Panel and choosing "Copy Path".
+**Note:** Resource paths can be obtained by right clicking on a resource in the Assets Panel and choosing "Copy Path".

 ::